MirageNet/Mirage/doc/docs/guides/game-objects/lifecycle.md

 During this state, a message is sent to all the clients to unspawn the object.
 The event [NetworkIdentity.OnStopServer](/docs/reference/Mirage/NetworkIdentity#onstopserver) will be invoked.

-Subscribe to this event either by using `AddListener`,  or adding your method to the event in the inspector.
+Subscribe to this event either by using `AddListener`, or by adding your method to the event in the inspector.

 ## Server Destroy